tmknom/generate-github-token-action/README.md

 ## Description

-This action generates a specified GitHub Apps installation access token.
+This action generates an installation access token for a specified GitHub App, enabling authentication in GitHub Actions workflows.
-The token is used to authenticate requests for repository access.
-You can provide a space-separated list of repositories to grant access.
+You can specify one or more repositories to define its access scope.

 ## Usage